Applicants to the Music Technology programme are asked to select on the application form to which of the three possible study profiles they apply to:

 While the application form will not be graded as such, you are advised to complete it with meticulous care.
-The Entrance Examination Board will base its evaluation on the information given in the application form.
+The Entrance Examination Board will base its evaluation on the information given in the application form, and an incomplete form might have an effect to the evaluation of different sections.

 Who can apply?